 Chromosome 6 is one of the 46 chromosomes that humans have in each cell.
 It is divided into 23 pairs, and two copies of chromosome 6 form one of the pairs.
 Chromosome 6 spans about 171 million DNA building blocks (base pairs) and represents between 55 and 6 percent of the total DNA in cells.

-See also What are female cat traits?
+See also What are female personality traits?

 There are several SNPs on chromosome 16 that have been linked to red hair color.
 These SNPs are located in or near the MC1R gene, which is known to be involved in hair color.
 In addition, there are SNPs on chromosome 15 that have been linked to brown and light versus dark hair color.
 These SNPs are located in or near the HERC2 gene, which is also involved in hair color.
 Finally, there are SNPs on chromosome 6 that have been linked to black hair color.
 These SNPs are located in or near the RPS6KA2 gene, which is also involved in hair color.What are chromosome 6 traits_1